Financial Aid

 Will my financial aid awards renew annually?

-However, changes in your family financial circumstance will affect your financial need and aid eligibility (for example, income, assets, number of household members attending college).
-Since the number of family members in college substantially reduces the family’s Expected Family Contribution for each student, changes in this number directly impact the amount of financial aid awarded.
+However, changes in your family’s financial circumstances will affect your financial need and aid eligibility (for example, income, assets, number of household members attending college).

 Students who fulfill all degree requirements and are eligible to graduate, but continue to enroll in Syracuse classes, are not eligible for federal or University funding renewal.